 - Proxy viewing options “open anonymously”

-For operation stability and security, MetaGer does keep some logs on their own servers (in Germany), but this data is kept no longer than 96 hours and automatically erased.
+For operation stability and security, MetaGer does keep some logs on their own servers (in Germany), but this data is kept no longer than 96 hours and is automatically erased.
 MetaGer finances operations from user donations, as well as ads that are served through partner networks, such as Bing, which appear at the top of results.
 If you purchase a membership, however, you can get completely ad-free search results by signing up for an MetaGer membership.
 (Without memberships and personal donations, MetaGer states they would not be able to continue operations.)

 Did you know that according to the Patriot Act, all internet servers and search engines physically located in the jurisdiction of the United States are obligated to disclose any information to the intelligence services?
 Your personal data is at risk even if the servers and search engines don’t store any information: it is sufficient if the intelligence agencies read and store everything at the internet point of connection.
 All MetaGer servers are located in Germany.